Key Quote

 Technique 1 — ECONOMIC QUANTIFICATION

-Mrs Bennet immediately quantifies (expresses numerically) Bingley's value — 'four or five thousand a year' — reducing a human being to an annual income.
-The semicolon creates a deliberate appositive (renaming) structure: 'large fortune' IS 'four or five thousand a year'.
+Mrs Bennet immediately quantifiesquantifies — Expresses something in numerical or measurable terms Bingley's value — 'four or five thousand a year' — reducing a human being to an annual income.
+The semicolon creates a deliberate appositiveappositive — A noun placed beside another to rename or explain it structure: 'large fortune' IS 'four or five thousand a year'.
 She treats wealth and identity as interchangeable.
 The exclamatory 'What a fine thing!' expresses delight at a financial opportunity, not a romantic one.

 The possessive 'our girls' reveals Mrs Bennet's view of her daughters as collective assets to be deployed in the marriage market.
-She does not specify which daughter — any will do, because the goal is family financial security, not individual happiness.
+She does not specify which daughter — any will do, because the goal is family financial securityfinancial security — The state of having stable and sufficient economic resources, not individual happiness.

 Key Words